Tonsil cancer is a type of oropharyngeal cancer. These cancers affect the mouth and throat.

 Chemotherapy kills cancerous cells, but it also damages healthy cells.
 For this reason, it can have severe adverse effects.

-If diagnosis occurs at a later stage, a doctor
+If diagnosis occurs at a later stage, a doctor may recommend a combination of chemotherapy and radiation therapy without extensive surgery.

 Emerging drugs can target cancerous cells in a precise and selective way.
 For this reason, targeted therapy may have fewer side effects than chemotherapy.